-Kemba Walker Receives Tremendous Praise From Former Hornets Teammates
+NESN

-Kemba Walker enters Spectrum Center for the first time as a visiting player Thursday night when the Boston Celtics take on his former team, the Charlotte Hornets.
+Kemba Walker enters Spectrum Center for the first time as a visiting player Thursday night when the Boston Celtics take on his former Charlotte Hornets team.

 It serves to be an emotional night for Walker, who became Charlotte’s all-time leading scorer during his eight seasons with the Hornets, but it seems that could be the case for some of his former teammates as well.
 Current Hornets players spoke to The Athletic’s Roderick Boone about playing alongside Walker, and they all raved about his humility.